Anderson College of Nursing and Health Professions

 • students understand and use the nursing process

-• students are able to communicate effectively
+• students can communicate effectively

 • students are involved in professional activities